 There are several ways where you can plan and save income tax on returns or gains from mutual funds.

-4) Invest in dividend options for regular income: If you are a senior citizen or looking for regular income, opting for dividend option in mutual fund would help you to get a regular income.
+If you are a senior citizen or looking for regular income, opting for dividend option in mutual fund would help you to get a regular income.
 However, you should note that such income is not fixed.
 You may even get lower returns than bank fixed deposit rates in some cases.

 Understanding how mutual fund returns are taxed would help you to plan well and reduce your taxes on mutual fund returns or gains.